 I may earn a small commission from purchases made through product links on this website at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Reviews of five of the best personal portable home saunas based on type, durability, ease of setup, accessories, price, and more.

 Saunas have become more mainstream in recent years, with many gyms and spas offering sauna and steam room facilities.
 But getting to the gym or spa to use the sauna can be time-consuming and expensive.

 Finding the right sauna to meet your needs, budget, and space allowance can be tricky.
-That’s why we have reviewed five of the best portable infrared and steam saunas.
-Each of these home saunas is easy to use, set up, store, and comes with a variety of features.
+We have tested and reviewed five of the best portable infrared and steam saunas, based on ease of use, setup, storage, and additional features.

 Top 5 Personal Portable Saunas:

 |2||1Love Portable Infrared Sauna Dome||Price|

 |4||Crew & Axel Personal Sauna||Price|